awsdocs/amazon-vpc-network-administrator-guide/doc_source/Cisco_NoBGP.md

 + Ensure that the SLA monitoring number is unique\.
 + Configure all internal routing that moves traffic between the customer gateway and your local network\.

-In the following diagram and example configuration, you must replace the items in red italics with values that apply to your particular configuration\.
+In the following diagram and example configuration, you must replace the placeholder values are indicated by colored italic text with values that apply to your particular configuration\.

 ![\[Cisco ISO without BGP detailed diagram\]](http://docs.aws.amazon.com/vpc/latest/adminguide/images/detailed-cisco-nobgp-diagram.png)